tidepool-org/data-model/device-data/types/deviceEvent/status.md

 <!-- start editable commentary on subType -->

-This is the Tidepool data type for an insulin pump's insulin delivery status, <!-- Suggestion by Eden: --> essentially only used to represent suspensions of insulin delivery—intervals of time when neither bolus or basal insulin was delivered by an insulin pump.
-When a user suspends an insulin pump or, alternatively, when the pump suspends itself for some reason automatically, any bolus currently in progress is terminated, resulting in a partially delivered bolus[^a], and the constant drip of <!-- Edit by Eden -->background basal insulin is also stopped.
+This is the Tidepool data type for an insulin pump's insulin delivery status, essentially only used to represent suspensions of insulin delivery—intervals of time when neither bolus or basal insulin was delivered by an insulin pump.
+When a user suspends an insulin pump or, alternatively, when the pump suspends itself for some reason automatically, any bolus currently in progress is terminated, resulting in a partially delivered bolus[^a], and the constant drip of background basal insulin is also stopped.

 In the same way that suspensions of insulin delivery can be either manual (programmed by the user) or automatic, the resumption of insulin delivery can be the result of user action or automatic.